 Local broadcast networks are live in most areas.
 Here are some exceptions:

-ABC – Video-on-demand only in Albany, Cedar Rapids, Fresno, Madison, New Orleans, South Bend, Springfield (Missouri), Paducah, Providence.
+ABC – Video-on-demand only in New Orleans, Wilkes Barre-Scranton-Hztn .
 Live elsewhere.

-CW – Video-on-demand only in Albuquerque, Austin, Baton Rouge, Buffalo, Cedar Rapids, Chattanooga, Cincinnati, Cleveland, Colorado Springs, Columbus, Dallas-Fort Worth, Denver, Des Moines, Ft.
-Myers-Naples, Ft.
-Smith-Fayetteville-Springdale-Rogers (Arkansas), Greensboro, Greenville (North Carolina), Greenville (South Carolina), Harrisburg, Hartford, Huntsville-Decatur (Alabama), Indianapolis, Jackson (Mississippi), Kansas City, Knoxville, Little Rock, Los Angeles, Madison, Memphis, Nashville, New Orleans, New York, Norfolk, Omaha, Orlando, Paducah-Cape Girardeau-Harrisburg, Phoenix, Portland, Portland-Auburn (Maine), Providence, Roanoke-Lynchburg (Virginia), Rochester, Salt Lake City, San Antonio, San Diego, Savannah, Shreveport, South Bend-Elkhart (Indiana), Spokane, Springfield (Missouri), St. Louis, Toledo Tucson, Tulsa, Waco, Washington DC.
-Live Elsewhere
+CW – Video-on-demand only in Albuquerque, Austin, Baton Rouge, Buffalo, Burlington, Cedar Rapids, Charleston (South Carolina), Charleston-Huntington, Charlotte, Cincinnati, Cleveland, Colorado Springs, Columbia, Dallas-Fort Worth, Dayton, Denver, Des Moines, El Paso, Ft.
+Smith-Fayetteville-Springdale-Rogers (Arkansas), Grand Rapids, Greensboro, Greenville (North Carolina), Greenville (South Carolina), Harlingen, Harrisburg, Hartford, Honolulu, Houston, Huntsville-Decatur (Alabama), Indianapolis, Jackson (Mississippi), Knoxville, Lexington, Little Rock, Los Angeles, Madison, Memphis, Miami, Mobile, Nashville, New Orleans, New York, Norfolk, Paducah-Cape Girardeau-Harrisburg, Phoenix, Portland, Portland-Auburn (Maine), Providence, Richmond, Roanoke-Lynchburg (Virginia), Rochester (New York), Salt Lake City, San Antonio, San Diego, Savannah, Shreveport, South Bend-Elkhart (Indiana), Spokane, Springfield (Missouri), St. Louis, Syracuse, Toledo, Tucson, Waco, Washington DC, Wichita, Wilkes Barre.
+Live Elsewhere.

 The image below shows all the channels available.
 However, some regional channels will only be available if you live in that market.